October 20, 2021 | Ali Abbas

 OSFI’s role in climate change

-- It was recommended that OSFI should harmonize guidance expectations and reporting requirements for FRPPs with provincial regulations and international standards setters.
+- It was recommended that OSFI should harmonise guidance expectations and reporting requirements for FRPPs with provincial regulations and international standards setters.

-- OSFI should consider standardizing, mandating, or collaborating with other regulations, standard setters and stakeholders on climate-related scenario analysis, disclosure, risk measurement methods and taxonomy.
+- OSFI should consider standardising, mandating, or collaborating with other regulations, standard setters and stakeholders on climate-related scenario analysis, disclosure, risk measurement methods and taxonomy.

 What happens next?